expo/expo/docs/pages/workflow/android-studio-emulator.md

 source ~/`[[ $SHELL == *"zsh" ]] && echo '.zshenv' || echo '.bash_profile'`
 ```

-- Finally, make sure that you can run `adb` from your terminal.

 ## Step 2: Set up a virtual device

 - On the Android Studio main screen, click "Configure", then "AVD Manager" in the dropdown.